open-component-model/ocm/api/ocm/plugin/README.md

 The proxy implementation are found in `plugin` packages below the extension point package (for example the [access method plugin proxy](../extensions/accessmethods/plugin)).

 The registration handler registries are typically found in the extension point packages in (for example)) [registrations.go](../extensions/download/registration.go).
-The generale registration handler registration handling is implemented in package [api/utils/registrations](../../utils/registrations).
+The general registration handler registration handling is implemented in package [api/utils/registrations](../../utils/registrations).
 It is called registration handler registry, because it is a registry which provides a namespace to name the types of handlers.
 It is possible to register registration handlers for a sub namespace, which then handle the registration (and creation) of handlers for a particular extension point (for example download handler).

 The `command` extension point is implemented by the CLI package [cmds/ocm/commands/ocmcmds/plugins](../../../cmds/ocm/commands/ocmcmds/plugins).
-Command extensions can be registered for any verb and object type name (even those not yet existing) and are automatically added to the CLI's command tree.
+Command extensions can be registered for any verb and object type name (even those not yet existing) and are automatically added to the command tree of the CLI.